andrew-merzlaikov/smart_house/README.md

-# smart_house
+# Base sample for work with TIVA C
-My first tiva project
+My first project.
+Work with interrupt, PWM.